SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 an :newTerm:`unowned reference` does not keep a strong hold on the instance it refers to.
-Unlike a weak reference, however, an unowned reference is used when both instances have the same lifetime.
+Unlike a weak reference, however, an unowned reference is used when the other instance has the same lifetime or a longer lifetime.
 You indicate an unowned reference by placing the ``unowned`` keyword before a property or variable declaration.